mcantelon/node-mingy/README.md

 Mingy includes a number of simple demos, in the "examples" directory, that can give you a quick idea how things work.
-Examples include a CLI calculator, a file navigation shell, a tiny text adventure game, and the foundation of a MUD.
+Examples include a CLI calculator, a file navigation shell, a tiny text adventure game, the foundation of a MUD, a key/value server, and a web application using Mingy for routing.

 In you use npm, simply `npm install mingy` to install.